 Trademark Law Institute (TLI)

-The Trademark Law Institute (TLI) is an inter-university institute based on collaboration between Professor Martin Senftleben, VU University Amsterdam, Professor Paul Geerts, University of Groningen, Professor Dirk Visser and Dr. Charlotte Vrendenbarg, Leiden University, Professor Antoon Quaedvlieg, Radboud University Nijmegen and Professor Tobias Cohen Jehoram, Erasmus University Rotterdam, Dr. Anke Moerland and Professor Anselm Kamperman Sanders, Maastricht University.
+The Trademark Law Institute (TLI) is an inter-university institute based on collaboration between Professor Martin Senftleben, University of Amsterdam, Professor Paul Geerts, University of Groningen, Professor Dirk Visser and Dr. Charlotte Vrendenbarg, Leiden University, Professor Antoon Quaedvlieg, Radboud University Nijmegen and Professor Tobias Cohen Jehoram, Erasmus University Rotterdam, Dr. Anke Moerland and Professor Anselm Kamperman Sanders, Maastricht University.

 TLI aims at initiating and fostering top-level analysis, education and research on all topics of trademark law against the background of the rich Benelux tradition in this field.
 The Benelux Trademark Act of 1971 caused a revolution in several key notions of the discipline.
 The modern concepts of Benelux trademark law, moreover, had a deep impact on the framing of the first European Trademark Directive of 1989.
 As trademark law becomes increasingly international and complex, and case law under harmonized and unified EU law develops at a fast pace, the need for in-depth analysis, education and research is constantly increasing .